hramos/ReactNativeClass/README.md

 ## Using this document

 We will be covering a lot of ground today.
-Your instructor will copy and paste code from this document into the app throughout the class.
-You can tell which step we're at by looking at the comments that get pasted along with the code.
+Your instructor will copy and paste the code from this document into the app throughout the class.
+You can tell which step we're at by looking at the comments that get passed along with the code.

 <!--
 When copy/pasting code directly from this document, make sure to only copy the text INSIDE the triple tickmarks (``` and ```).
 These denote the beginning and the end of a code block.
 If you're copying from a rendered version of this document, you don't need to worry about this (the code blocks should be obvious, and you would not be able to see this comment, anyway).